batoulapps/BAPrayerTimes/README.md

 #BAPrayerTimes

 BAPrayerTimes is an Objective-C library for calculating Islamic prayer times.
-It provides a convenient Objective-C interface to the ITL prayer times library, making it easy to correctly calculate prayer times in iOS and OS X.
+It provides a convenient Objective-C interface to the ITL prayer times library, making it easy to correctly calculate prayer times on iOS and OS X.

 ##ITL
 [The Islamic Tools and Libraries (ITL)](https://github.com/arabeyes-org/ITL) is a widely used library for useful Islamic tools written in C. It is an open source projects maintained by the arabeyes organization.
-Being written in C allows it to have high precision and be very efficient.
-It is used in many popular Linux utilities and is the source of prayer time calculation for this library.
+Being written in C allows it to natively run on iOS and OS X. It is used in many popular Linux utilities and is the source of prayer time calculations for this library.

 ##Installation
 The simplest way to use BAPrayerTimes is with CocoaPods.